ElliotCui/activerecord-fsm/README.md

 # ActiveRecord::Fsm

 A simple Finite State Machine.
 Use this gem to auto define Finite State Machine on ActiveRecord with one column named `status`.

+**The goal of this gem is to monitor record with wrong state, and then help us to stats whether or not the code works well.**
+**The next step is to add monitor to FSM, and now it is currently UNDER DEVELOPMENT.**

 ## Installation